 This post is also available in: Português

 It isn’t uncommon to run across image email signatures.
 But honestly, HTML is a better choice.
 A photo may look great, but an HTML will always give you more.
-Here’s why you should choose an HTML email signature.
+Here’s why you should choose a professional email signature using HTML.

 Why not an image only?

 It’s simple.
 If you use a photo, your email is more likely to be flagged as spam for the simple reason that the text:image ratio would be a lot lower.
 Your emails are supposed to contain more text than photos.
 A simple way to add to that ratio?
 Go with an HTML email signature.

 Spam filters use the text:image ratio as one of the rules of a quality email that you’re actually likely to read.
 Quite a few spam emails use a lot of images for a simple reason: their coding skills aren’t where they should be.